First recorded (as “Now We’re Starting Over Again”) by Dionne Warwick (UK #76 1981).

 From the wiki: “Originally written for the 1968 musical Promises, Promises, it soon became one of Burt Bacharach and Hal David’s most enduring songs.
 It was introduced in the musical by Jerry Orbach and Jill O’Hara, and was nominated for Song of the Year in the 1969 Grammy awards.
 (The soundtrack album did win the 1969 Grammy for Best Musical Theater Album.)

 Written and first recorded (as a demo) by Barry Gibb (1982, released 2006).

 Hit version by Dionne Warwick (US #10/R&B #14/MOR #1/UK #2/CAN #15/AUS #2 1982).

-From the wiki: “‘Heartbreaker’ was originally recorded by Barry Gibb for Dionne Warwick, for her album Heartbreaker released in 1982.
+From the wiki: “‘Heartbreaker’ was written by Barry Gibb for Dionne Warwick, for her album Heartbreaker released in 1982.
 Gibb’s demo recording was not released until 2006.

 “The song blended the two Gibb brothers schools of songwriting: it has the clear verse and chorus structure favored by Robin and Maurice, yet also has the longer spun-out verses Barry now preferred, both well balanced, so that it has instant appeal but takes repeated listenings to fully appreciate.
 Maurice said later that he wished they had saved it for themselves.